-Launched in 2018, MissionH24 is a collaborative project between the Automobile Club de l’Ouest (ACO) and the engineering consultancy GreenGT that aims to create a dedicated category for hydrogen-powered electric vehicles at the 24 Hours of Le Mans event in 2024.
+Launched in 2018, MissionH24 is a collaborative project between the Automobile Club de l’Ouest (ACO) and the engineering consultancy GreenGT that aims to create a dedicated category for hydrogen-powered electric vehicles at the 24 Hours of Le Mans event in the near future.
 Its ambition is clear: accelerating research and development for this type of energy to achieve zero-emission mobility.
 It was a natural step for TotalEnergies to link up with this ambitious project, which is perfectly aligned with the Company’s commitments.

 TotalEnergies, lead partner for MissionH24

-As the ACO’s partner and fuel supplier for the World Endurance Championship until 2023, TotalEnergies was positioned as the ideal partner to meet Mission H24’s energy needs.
-This programme represents a unique opportunity for the Company to become a pioneer for the design and development of hydrogen refuelling systems.
+Partner and fuel supplier of the ACO since 2018, TotalEnergies becomes a multi-energy partner from 2024, logically presenting itself as the ideal partner to meet the energy needs of the MissionH24 project.
+This program represents a unique opportunity for the Company to become a pioneer in the development of hydrogen refueling systems.

 This major challenge has driven our teams of engineers forward each day, with their work and expertise making it possible to develop the world’s first mobile hydrogen refuelling station.

-3,4secto reach 100 kph
+to reach 100 km/h

 World’s first mobile hydrogen station